 - If the eggs are cold, place in a bowl of warm water while preparing the other ingredients.

 - Cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.
-These do need to cool for an hour before handling or the top is too sticky,
+These will need to cool for about an hour before handling or the top is too sticky.

 - This buttercream filling can be made ahead of time.
 If using within 24 hours, leave at room temp, otherwise, refrigerate and pull it out about 2 hours before using.

 - If your powdered sugar is very lumpy, I suggest sifting it.
 I use C&H and rarely sift, and get smooth creamy results.

 - Using an electric mixer, beat the butter for 30 seconds until creamy.

 - Add half of the powdered sugar and beat on low until incorporated.
 Add the remaining powdered sugar and beat on low until incorporated.